wp-plugins/fix-admin-contrast/readme.txt

 == Screenshots ==

 1. This is a comparison of the Categories page with the plugin enabled (top) and disabled (bottom).
+2. The login page, with the plugin enabled (left) and disabled (right).

 == Changelog ==

 = 1.4.2 =
-* Login improvement, ...
+* Login improvement, released 10 December 2012.
 * Fixed contrast on the login page for WordPress 3.1+
 * Made the blue button bugfix effective for WordPress 2.9+ instead of only 3.4.
-* WordPress 3.5-RC5 tested.
+* WordPress 3.5-RC6 tested.

 = 1.4.1 =
 * Updated for WordPress 3.5, released 30 November 2012.